 Tips for Going Back to Work After Maternity Leave

 If you can, try going to work for a day or two the first week before slowly transitioning to full time.
 Although I did not start with a few days a week, I did go back to work for 5 weeks before getting 2 months off for summer vacation.

 A lot of my mom-friends were apprehensive about going back to work after maternity leave.
 Slowly transitioning back really helped them cope with returning to work after baby.

 Whatever you are feeling when going back to work after maternity leave is exactly what you are meant to feel.
 Those are your feelings.

 Identify the emotions and own them.
-It’s okay to feel depressed, or happy, filled with mom guilt, or whatever else you may be feeling.
+It’s okay to feel depressed, or excited, filled with mom-guilt, or whatever else you may be feeling.

 Everyone’s situation is so different that nobody can tell you how to feel when going back to work after maternity leave.
 Your emotions are yours and yours alone.

 If they do begin to overwhelm you, seeking help from someone can prove to be very useful.